gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 A project that uses the published binary in some form.
 In the case of a published library, the consumer usually installs, links against the library, and runs the result.
 In the case of a published executable, the consumer generally installs and runs the executable.

+### Native binary

+A binary that runs on a particular native C runtime.
+This refers to the physical binary file.

+### Executable binary

+An executable native binary.

+### Shared library binary

+A library binary that is linked into an executable or shared library at runtime

+### Static library binary

+A library binary that is linked into an executable or shared library at link time.

+### Native component

+A software component that runs on the native C runtime.
+This refers to the logical entity, rather than the physical.

+### Native application

+A native component that represents an application.

+### Native library

+A native component that represents a library to be used in other native components.

-# Story: Introduce the concept of native binaries
+# Story: Introduce native binaries

-This story introduces domain objects to represent each native binary that is built, sharing the concepts introduced by the new JVM language DSL.
+This story introduces domain objects to represent each native binary that is built, sharing the concepts introduced in the new JVM language DSL.
-This will be used in later stories to handle the cases where a given logical native application or library is built into a number of different variants.
+This separates the physical binary from the logical component that it is built for.
+This will be used in later stories to handle building multiple binaries for a native application or library.

 - Add `ExecutableBinary` and `SharedLibraryBinary` types, as analogs to `ClassDirectoryBinary` from the JVM domain.
 - Extract a `Binary` supertype out of the above types and change the `BinariesContainer` so that it is a container of `Binary` instances.